orcslab/Home-Page/README.md

-# Home-Page-Figures
+# Home-Page
-Figures folder for articles in the home page
+Stuff (figures, etc.) for the home page.